apache/nuttx/boards/arm/stm32/olimex-stm32-p407/README.txt

     The transferred file will lie in the /tmp directory.

-    Thn on the target side:
+    Then on the target side:

       [on target]
       nsh sz <filename>